-The Museo Omero is closed to the public from 6 November to 3 December, in compliance with the new measures to combat and contain the COVID-19 emergency (DPCM of 3 November 2020).
+The Museo Omero is closed to the public from 6 November 2020 to 15 January 2021, in compliance with the new measures to combat and contain the COVID-19 emergency.

 For the second time we find ourselves having to take this difficult decision, but health comes first and respecting rules is the basis of civic sense, now more than ever.